NickvanOort/codestyle/docs/abstract_code.md

     @property
     def num_categories(self) -> int:
         """Derive number of categories from the list length."""
-        # this is an improvement!
-Beforehand, we simply had "5"
+        # IMPROVEMENT Beforehand, we simply had a hardcoded "5"
         # but what if the number of categories would change?
         # then we would have needed to change both the
         # list of categories, AND we would need to think